johnbotris/mdblocks/README.md

 ## Install

 ### with cargo install
 To use cargo install, you should have your cargo bin directory (typically `$HOME/.cargo/bin`) in your path.
-Then from inside the crate root (where `Cargo.toml` is located) and run
+Then from inside the crate root (where `Cargo.toml` is located) run

 ```
 cargo install --path .